ImanMesgaran/awesome_weather/README.md

 ## Introduction

-the purpose of this code is to demonstrate how to work and interact with provided WeatherStack.com & OpenWeatherMap.com API's using "awesome weather" app written in Dart & Flutter, following Clean-Architecture & TDD approach.
+the purpose of this code is to demonstrate how to work and interact with provided WeatherStack.com & OpenWeatherMap.org API's using "awesome weather" app written in Dart & Flutter, following Clean-Architecture & TDD approach.

+this repository also use MapBox.com API to provide map functionality.

 ### Architecture